apache/incubator-graphar/CONTRIBUTING.rst

 available later to check whether your comments have been addressed.

-If you see that requested changes have been made, you can clear another collaborator's `Changes requested` review.
+If you see that requested changes have been made, you can clear another collaborator's :code:`Changes requested` review.

 Change requests that are vague, dismissive, or unconstructive may also be dismissed if requests for greater clarification go unanswered within a reasonable period of time.

-Use `Changes requested` to block a pull request from landing.
+Use :code:`Changes requested` to block a pull request from landing.
 When doing so, explain why you believe the pull request should not land along with an explanation of what may be an acceptable alternative course, if any.